fearless-programmer/fearless-programmer/README.md

 - 🌱 I’m currently learning **JavaScript with an aim of mastering Node JS.
 Though learning React won't be a bad thing too.**

-- 💬 Ask me about **that is about programming.
+- 💬 Ask me about **anything that is about Programming.
+Even memes are welcomed.
 I love the such conversations**

 - 📫 How to reach me: **trevorssemwanga@gmail.com**